-35.03.1 For Ice racing, a stop must provide a minimum clearance of 15 mm between the left hand control lever and the handlebar grip.
+For Ice Racing, a stop must provide a minimum clearance of 15 [mm] between the left-hand control lever and the handlebar grip.

-35.03.2 Gear and clutch levers must be positioned in such a manner that the rider does not need to change his position to operate them.
+Gear and clutch levers must be positioned in such a manner that the rider does not need to change their position to operate them.

-35.03.3 The lever must be mounted to swivel, so that at no time can the rider's fingers be trapped between the lever and the handlebars.
+The lever must be mounted to swivel, so that at no time can the rider's fingers be trapped between the lever and the handlebars.

-35.03.4 The end of levers when closed must not be situated wider than the furthest extremity of the handlebar.
+The end of levers when closed must not be situated wider than the furthest extremity of the handlebar.
 For Ice Racing, the end of the levers shall not exceed the end of the handlebars.